wiheto/netplotbrain/docs/api.md

 | Argument | Type | Description |
 | --- | --- | --- |
-templatecolor | str | If templatestyle=='surface' or 'filled', the color of template voxels templateedgethreshold | float | If templatestyle=='cloudy', can tweak the edges detection threshold.
-(Default: 0.7) templatealpha | float | Opacity of template voxels. templatevoxelsize | int | Resize voxels this size.
+templatealpha | float | Opacity of template voxels. templatecolor | str | If templatestyle=='surface' or 'filled', the color of template voxels templateedgethreshold | float | If templatestyle=='cloudy', can tweak the edges detection threshold.
+(Default: 0.7) templatestyle | str | can be 'surface': (a surface is rendered from the template), 'glass': a semi-transparanet brain is generated from the template. 'filled': plot all voxels, 'cloudy': cloudy (cloudy scatter edges outline the figure) templatevoxelsize | int | Resize voxels this size.
 Larger voxels = quicker.
 (Default: 2) surface_detection | float | The value used to detect the surface boundary (see argument level in marching_cubes).
 Some default choices are made for various templates surface_resolution | int | If templatestyle=='surface' controls the size of the triangles used in the surface reconstruction.
 (Default: 2).